Robert-van-Engelen/Forth500/manual.md

       DROP ;                \ drop counter ↲

-Word definitions are typically annotated with their stack effect, in this case there is none `( -- )`, see the next section on how this notation is used in practice.
+Word definitions are typically annotated with their stack effect, in this case there is no effect `( -- )`, see the next section on how this notation is used in practice.

 This ends our tutorial introduction to the essential basics of Forth.